plblum/jivs/planning/Design Jivs-DOM.md

     -> assign the selected adapter or presentation instance, or null
 ```

-`jivs-simpledom` owns consumer discovery for its attribute convention.
-It supplies concrete subclasses of the `jivs-dom` dispatcher classes and implements their `findConsumers()` methods using `data-field`, `data-jivs-role`, and any other SimpleDom attributes needed to identify the current consumers.
-The dispatchers rediscover those consumers during each callback; they do not retain the elements found by an earlier dispatch.
+`jivs-simpledom` owns element discovery for its attribute convention.
+It supplies concrete subclasses of the `jivs-dom` dispatcher classes and implements their `findElements()` methods using `data-field`, `data-jivs-role`, and any other SimpleDom attributes needed to identify the current elements.
+The dispatchers rediscover those elements during each callback; they do not retain the elements found by an earlier dispatch.

 The SimpleDom workflow is: